ntsd/ntsd.github.io-old/_posts/2020-6-28-speed-testing-free-static-web-hosting.md

 catalog: true
 ---

+Edit: Since Fast.io Archive and Cloudflare Page come I did tested it and it worked well so now I moved to Cloudflare Page.

 I did create a website from Jekyll and I'm looking for static web hosting to store it.
 What's the fastest and lowest latency for free web hosting\?
 Here is a topic that I testing about it.

 ## Static Web Hosting